fraandeveloper/fraandeveloper/README.md

 ### Hi there 👋

 My name is Francisco, a designer who became a front-end developer.
-I'm fascinated with everything on the web, that's why I love what I do, always bringing new experiences that enrich the user experience.
+I am fascinated by everything on the web, that's why I love what I do, always bringing new experiences that enrich the user experience, I work since 2016 in the area.

-In my free time, I like things related to astronomy 🚀, as well as developing personal projects 👨‍💻.
+In my spare time, I like things related to onomia‍🚀🚀 astronomy and watching series 🎥.
+I like to challenge myself in developing new projects and learning new technologies. 👨‍💻🤘

 <!--
 **fraandeveloper/fraandeveloper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.